tmallmann/tmallmann/EXPERIENCE.md

 ---

 ##### Note 1:
-That list is for things that I haven't used in the last 12 months.
+Haven't used in the last 6 months.